nihal1907010/Shopiround/README.md

 - For shopkeepers, ShopiRound serves as a valuable marketing tool by increasing the visibility of their shop and products to local consumers, potentially boosting sales and customer engagement.

 # Requirment
-User has to have an andorid device to an android emulator with GPS support.
+User has to have an andorid device or an android emulator with GPS support.

 # Installation
 1. Clone the repository.